Building a Frontend for Calyx

 helper function:

-And writes the value from the operation into the output memory:
+and writes the value from the operation into the output memory:

 out_mem = comp.get_cell(f"{dest}_b{bank}")